Lauren LaVera

-Lauren LaVera is an American actress, stunt performer, martial artist, and writer.
-LaVera is best known for her role as the resourceful heroine Sienna Shaw in Damien Leone's Terrifier franchise, serving as the co-lead in the slasher films Terrifier 2 (2022), Terrifier 3 (2024) and the upcoming Terrifier 4 (2026).
-Collectively, the franchise has grossed over $100 million at the box office.
-LaVera has since become known for her work in horror films.
+Lauren LaVera is an American actress and stunt performer.
+She is known for playing final girl Sienna Shaw in the horror film franchise Terrifier (2022–2026), which established her as a scream queen and has collectively grossed over $100 million.

-She began her career as a body double for Anya Taylor-Joy in M. Night Shyamalan's psychological thriller Split (2016) followed by work in several short films.
-Outside of her work in the Terrifier film franchise, LaVera has since starred in the romantic comedy Dreaming of You (2024), appeared on two episodes of the NBC television series Law & Order: Organized Crime (2024), and will co-lead Darren Lynn Bousman's upcoming horror film Twisted (2026).
+LaVera began her career as a body double, notably working with Anya Taylor-Joy in the psychological thriller film Split (2016).
+Outside of the Terrifier films, she has starred in several short films and the horror film Twisted (2026).

 Early life

 LaVera was born in Philadelphia, Pennsylvania.
 As a child, she was interested in acting and began training in it while attending Temple University; however, it was not her main focus.
 She initially sought to pursue a Juris Doctor degree but switched to a major in English and a minor in Italian before dropping out to work as an optician.
 LaVera decided to pursue acting as a full-time career following the death of her grandmother, an aspiring dancer and actress in her youth who was unable to pursue her aspirations.
 The same day she quit her job as an optician, LaVera began taking acting classes.